-Our primary objectives are to test the rotation curve analysis method established in \citet{GS21a, GS21b}, examine the redshift evolution of dark matter fractions across galactic scales, and explore questions related to the assembly history of galaxies.
-Most importantly, we will demonstrate how current constraints on accurately accounting for baryonic content result in substantial uncertainties, statistical and systematic, in estimating the dark matter mass of galaxies.
-By reducing these uncertainties, we as a community have the potential for a significant leap forward in our understanding of galaxy evolution.
+Our primary objectives are to test the rotation curve analysis method established in \citet{GS21a, GS21b}, examine the redshift evolution of DM fractions across galactic scales, and explore questions related to the assembly history of galaxies.
+Most importantly, we demonstrate how current constraints on accurately accounting for baryonic content result in substantial uncertainties, both statistical and systematic, in estimating the DM mass of galaxies.
+By reducing these uncertainties, we as a community have the potential to make a significant leap forward in our understanding of galaxy evolution.
 The structure of this article is as follows: In Section~\ref{sec:dataset}, we provide an overview of the datasets utilized in this study.
 Section~\ref{sec:k-model} describes the employed kinematic modeling techniques, the analysis of its outputs, and the establishment of a robust final sample used throughout this work.
-Moving to Section~\ref{sec:analysis}, we investigate the data for potential discrepancies, present the results of the dark matter fraction at different galactic scales and cosmic time, and discuss the correlations between \dm\ fraction, baryonic surface density, and circular velocity.
+Moving to Section~\ref{sec:analysis}, we investigate the data for potential discrepancies, present the results of the DM fraction at different galactic scales and cosmic time, and discuss the correlations between \dm\ fraction, baryonic surface density, and circular velocity.
 Section~\ref{sec:caveats} discusses potential caveats associated with this study.
 Subsequently, in Section~\ref{sec:discussion}, we delve into a detailed discussion of the main results.
 Finally, we summarize our findings in Section~\ref{sec:summary}.
 Throughout the analysis we assumed a flat $\Lambda$CDM cosmology with $\Omega_{m,0} =0.27$, $\Omega_{\Lambda,0}=0.73$, and $H_0=70 \ \mathrm{km \ s^{-1}}$.